admin-cf-1/cardano-coin-selection/information/specification.md

 ## Parameters

-* *initial UTxO set*
-* *output list*
+### Initial UTxO Set

+### Initial Output List

 ## Results

-* *remaining UTxO set*
-* *coin selection*
+### Final UTxO Set

+### Final Coin Selection

 ## Failure Modes

 There are a number of ways in which a coin selection algorithm can fail.

 This section categorizes the various failure modes.

+### UTxO Balance Insufficient

- 1. The total value of the initial UTxO set (the amount of money _available_) is _less than_ the total value of the output list (the amount of money _required_).
+This failure occurs when the total value of the [initial UTxO set](#initial-utxo-set) (the amount of money _available_) is _less than_ the total value of the output list (the amount of money _required_), which is given by the sum of the coin values in the [initial output list](#initial-output-list).

+### UTxO Not Fragmented Enough

+All algorithms require _at least one_ UTxO entry for each output specified in the _output list_ parameter.

- 2. The /number/ of entries in the initial UTxO set is /smaller than/ the number of requested outputs.
+This failure occurs when the _number_ of entries in the initial UTxO set is /smaller than/ the number of requested outputs.

-     Due to the nature of the algorithm, /at least one/ UTxO entry is required /for each/ output.

  3. Due to the particular /distribution/ of values within the initial UTxO set, the algorithm depletes all entries from the UTxO set /before/ it